luk4sf/luk4sf/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm Lukas, a passionate tech enthusiast currently pursuing my studies at Albert-Ludwigs-Universität Freiburg in Computer Science.
-My interests span a wide range of topics in both software and hardware domains.
+I'm Lukas, a passionate tech enthusiast currently studying Computer Science at Albert-Ludwigs-Universität in Freiburg.
+My interests span a wide range of topics across both software and hardware domains.
 I love diving deep into:

 - 🛠️ Hardware Hacking
 - 📶 Wi-Fi Hacking